Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Have transparency in pay levels.
 Marginalized groups historically are paid less in positions without pay transparency.

-• Use tooling to check job posting for inclusive language
+• Use tooling to check job postings for inclusive language

 • Resources: